Explore Reliant Plans

 Reliant Review 2026

-Reliant Energy stands as one of Texas’s largest and most established retail electricity providers, serving millions of customers across deregulated areas since 2000.
-Customer reviews reflect generally positive experiences, with a 4.5-star rating and a True NPS of 54, indicating solid overall satisfaction.
-However, the provider’s regulatory record shows 519 PUC complaints over the past 12 months—significantly above the industry average of 120.
-Additionally, a Billing Clarity Score of 38/100 suggests many customers find their bills difficult to understand.
+Reliant Energy has established itself as one of Texas’s most recognized retail electricity providers, serving millions of customers since its founding in 2000.
+Customer reviews reflect generally positive experiences, with a 4.5-star rating and a True NPS of 53, indicating solid overall satisfaction.
+The company scores 61/100 for customer service sentiment.
+However, billing clarity remains a challenge at 38/100, and the provider’s 539 PUC complaints over the past 12 months exceeds the industry average of 120, suggesting room for improvement in dispute resolution.

 RELIANT